Skip to main content

 • Starting from mid-June this year (2025), up to 7 million Three UK customers (including SMARTY) will see an improvement in their 4G data speed by an average of 20%.

-• Within a few months – Vodafone and Three customers, including SMARTY, will start to automatically use each other’s networks – connecting them to the best coverage available.
+• Starting August 2025 – Vodafone and Three customers, including SMARTY, will start to automatically use each other’s networks – connecting them to the best coverage available.
+When your area is available, we'll be in touch.

 Where can I find out more about VodafoneThree?